 It’s a game where a piece of paper carries your hopes and dreams and represent your thoughts and feelings.

-I've never been against anyone playing the lottery.
-I do warn people the lottery isn't your retirement fund.
-It's not a good reason to skip out on any type of financial planning either.
+I’ve never been against anyone playing the lottery.
+I do warn people the lottery isn’t their retirement fund.
+The lottery is not a good reason to skip retirement planning.

 What was the lesson behind the exercise?